Backlash (2017): Aftermath

 On the post-Backlash SmackDown, Commissioner Shane McMahon announced that Randy Orton invoked his championship rematch against Jinder Mahal for Money in the Bank.
 Later in the show, Mahal celebrated with his new championship in Punjabi style.

 Shane McMahon also announced the five participants for the Money in the Bank ladder match at Money in the Bank with the contract being for a WWE Championship match: AJ Styles, Baron Corbin, Sami Zayn, Dolph Ziggler, and Shinsuke Nakamura.
 United States Champion Kevin Owens complained that he should also be in the match since he defeated Styles at Backlash.
 Shane then decided to add Owens to the Money in the Bank match.
 A rematch between Corbin and Zayn was then scheduled that Zayn won, as well as a tag team match where Styles and Nakamura defeated Owens and Ziggler.

 In the tag team division, Tyler Breeze defeated Jey Uso and Fandango defeated Jimmy Uso.
 The two teams then immediately had a SmackDown Tag Team Championship rematch that The Usos won.
 The following week, after declaring that no team could defeat them, The Usos were interrupted by The New Day (Big E, Kofi Kingston, and Xavier Woods)–their first appearance on SmackDown since moving to the brand during the Superstar Shake-up–and The Usos were scheduled to defend their titles against The New Day at Money in the Bank.

 Charlotte Flair and Becky Lynch teamed up and defeated Natalya and Carmella.
 Later backstage, Natalya asked Shane McMahon for a SmackDown Women's Championship match, followed by Carmella, Becky, Tamina, and Charlotte, who each felt that they should have a title opportunity.
 Shane then scheduled an elimination fatal five-way between them for the next SmackDown where the winner would face Naomi for the title at Money in the Bank.
 However, the match did not happen as all five women attacked each other.
 Shane then scheduled the five to compete in the first-ever Women's Money in the Bank ladder match with the contract being for a SmackDown Women's Championship match.

-The 2017 Backlash would be the final SmackDown-exclusive Backlash, as following WrestleMania 34 the following year, brand-exclusive PPVs were discontinued.
+The 2017 Backlash would be the final to be brand-exclusive, as although the 2018 event was originally planned to be held for Raw, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster following WrestleMania 34 in April that year.